Dooks Golf Club

 Golf Course Review

-Dooks Golf Club sits alongside the Atlantic providing epic views of the McGillycuddy Reeks Mountain Range, Dingle Bay and the nearby dunes of Inch.
+Dooks Golf Club sits alongside the Atlantic providing epic views of the McGillycuddy Reeks Mountain Range, Dingle Bay, and the nearby dunes of Inch.
 There is also water on three sides - perhaps it is here that Herbert Fowler conceived of his Ideal Course?
-Situated between Ballybunion and Waterville, Tom Coyne has helped put Dooks Golf Club on the map as a must-play between the two.

-The club almost lost the club in 1965 when their lease was not extended.
+The club was almost lost in 1965 when its lease was not extended.
 After an extensive campaign, the price was set and with help, the club was able to buy the freehold.
 Following quickly after, the members themselves laid out the second nine which opened for play in 1970.

 In 2002, Martin Hawtree was called upon to completely overhaul and revamp Dooks Golf Club - making it a test of golf.
 Work began in 2003 and was completed in 2006 to a tune of €2.5 million!
 Once described as a course built for fun at barely 6,000 yards, it now measures 6,511 yards from the back tees...

 watch no laying up's review of dooks golf club

 watch dooks golf club official promo

 ENJOY HIDDEN LINKS CLASSIC REVIEW OF DOOKS GC

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...